-As a UWI, Mona-WJC student you will experience what it means to be a bold, innovative, successful, and empowered critical thinker, transformative leader, and confident human being ready to make your mark in a globally competitive, culturally diverse and digital world.
+As a UWI Mona WJC student you will experience what it means to be bold, innovative, and success-driven, while becoming an empowered critical thinker, transformative leader, and confident human being ready to join the ranks of success in a globally competitive, culturally diverse, and technologically agile world.
 After all, the UWI is a world ranked University and you are a global citizen.